trishulio/brewcraft-backend/.github/pull_request_template.md

 - [ ] The changes were tested locally.
 - [ ] I have read all the changes in my PR.
-- [ ] I will deploy this change to nucleus after merging (optional).
-- [ ] The build status is passing.

 ## Build Status
 ![example event parameter](https://github.com/github/docs/actions/workflows/main.yml/badge.svg?event=pull_request)